ralphkb/sentinel-tickets/README.md

     - Move tickets to another category
     - Pin tickets in a category
     - Add a custom slowmode to a ticket
+    - Transfer ticket ownership to another user

 ## Documentation
 The Wiki will be improved over time and can be found here: https://github.com/ralphkb/sentinel-tickets/wiki

 ## Bug Reporting
 - For bug reports, open an issue [here](https://github.com/ralphkb/sentinel-tickets/issues).
-This is a free project that I enjoy working on in my free time, I cannot guarantee support however I will try my best to fix bugs and sort out issues.
-As my first public project for the open source community, I am still learning and improving, thank you for your understanding! 😄
+This is a free project that I enjoy working on in my free time, I cannot guarantee support however I will try my best to fix bugs, sort issues and add new features!
+I am still learning and improving, thank you for your understanding.
+If you find value in this project, consider leaving a star! 😄

 ## License
 This project is licensed under the [MIT License](LICENSE).